Understanding Double Entry And Triple Entry Accounting

 Instead, it adds a third component known as the Bitcoin network with foundational “blockchain” technology to the double-entry accounting to link every element of a transaction and primarily seal it (the third entry), so it can never get altered or deleted again.

 By utilizing this technology, the accounting standard will become revolutionized with a real-time ledger established.
-It significantly reduces errors and frauds thus, making an audit trail for every aspect of a transaction.
+It significantly reduces errors and fraud thus, making an audit trail for every aspect of a transaction.

 This ground-breaking blockchain technology will safeguard information and communications in the accounting process while also ensuring complete transparency throughout the accounting and auditing processes.